Gwyd0/Sparx-bwk/README.md

 ## Setup Step by Step
 ### Step 1: Install Chrome
-This is mainly dedicated to chrome.
+This is mainly dedicated to chrome (even though I have a Firefox version).
 Other web browsers are too much work to keep up to date, so make sure you have Chrome installed.
 Once Chrome is installed, you need to figure out what version it is (Chromedriver is very picky about versions).

 First, navigate to the three dots in the top right.